thingswesaid/dash-client/README.md

 - [ ] Build Dashboard to quickly handle customer service
   - check everything about that user (order + videos + promos)
   - assign video to user manually
+  - assign promos manually
-- build USER PAGE (timeline)
+- [ ] build USER PAGE (timeline)
   - all videos purchased
-  - promos
+  - promos active and used
   - personal quotes
-  - retrieve pasts videos (by entering paypal email address)
   - Settings: Change email address / password - personalize your experience
 - [ ] Gif search input placeholder - typing "are you thinking about me", "is it over" ...
 - [ ] Create item PICKACARD in navbar and create page (copy style from Raise.com)